brtholomy/edithdunn/resume.md

 * Design and trial of original content for business strategy consulting

-* Facilitating workshops: logistics support and communication

-* Recruiting assistant manager: discovering expertise in the small business and startup scene of NYC.
-Responsible for initial interviews, quantized reports, maintaining talent pool.
+* Recruiting assistant manager: discovering expertise in the small business and startup scene of NYC

 ## Patent Clerk, [MIT Office of Sponsored Programs](https://ras.mit.edu/)